-According to Kate Nguyen, Associate Manager at Michael Page Vietnam, whether working with an MNC or local company, many employers request the last-drawn salary before being able to get approval for the hire.
+According to Kate Nguyen, Manager at Michael Page Vietnam, whether working with an MNC or local company, many employers request the last-drawn salary before being able to get approval for the hire.
 This serves as justification for the proposed offer and is often a set part of the administration process.

 If the company cannot offer you a higher salary, you can also find out what are the KPIs to achieve in the next six months and ask the hiring manager or your current manager if your salary can be reviewed in the months ahead at that point.